andrewshell/oldSchoolBlog/docs/atts.md

 ### metaImage

 Like description, this is part of the Twitter and Facebook metadata.
 It's the image.
 We couldn't call it image because there already was an attribute with that name.

 ### flBulletedSubs

 Add this to a headline with subs.
 When viewing the page the reader will see bullets next to each of the subs.

 ### flNumberedSubs

 Add this to a headline with subs.
 When viewing the page the reader will see a number, in sequence, next to each of the subs.

 ### collapse

 Add this to a headline with subs.
 If present and true, the subs will be collapse initially when displayed for the reader.

+### enclosure
+### enclosureType
+### enclosureLength
+### inlineImage
+### inlineVideo